slohmes/advent-catlendar/README.md

-# Advent Cat-lendar 2017
+# Advent Cat-lendar

-This app displays a cute Christmassy cat picture for each day in December!
+A web app that reveals a new cute Christmassy cat picture for each day in December.

 All of the image links are located inside /src/surprises.js.